numpy/numpy/doc/source/f2py/buildtools/index.rst

 - Python libraries and development headers

-Broadly speaking there are two cases which arise when considering the outputs of ``f2py``:
+Broadly speaking there are three cases which arise when considering the outputs of ``f2py``:

 Fortran 77 programs
    - Input file ``blah.f``